-In order to get a consumer to pay his or her debt, a debt-collector may get the consumer to sign a form, called an Admission of Liability.
+To get a consumer to pay their debt, a debt collector may get the consumer to sign a form called an Admission of Liability.
 If the consumer signs this form, it means they agree that the money is now owed to the debt-collecting agency and NOT to the creditor.

-By signing this form the consumer also agrees to pay all the extra administrative charges of the debt-collecting agency.
+By signing this form, the consumer also agrees to pay all the extra administrative charges of the debt-collecting agency.
 The original amount that was owed to the creditor will now increase because of these add-on charges.

-If the consumer signs this form and then refuses to pay the agency, the debt-collector can refer the debt to their lawyers.
-The consumer will then have to pay to the lawyers the original debt, the debt-collector's fee and the lawyer's costs.
-The consequences of signing such a form are therefore very serious.
+If the consumer signs this form and then refuses to pay the agency, the debtcollector can refer the debt to their lawyers.
+The consumer will then have to pay the lawyers the original debt, the debt collector's fee and the lawyer's costs.
+The consequences of signing such a form are, therefore, very serious.

-If a consumer is finding it difficult to repay the debt, it is preferable for them to contact a debt counsellor who will work with the consumer and the credit provider to try and reach an agreement on how the debt should be repaid.
-This gives the consumer an opportunity to pay back the money through an agreed legal process, rather than wait until there are more serious consequences - like being called to court or having their goods repossessed.
-(See page 501 Debt counselling)
+If a consumer is finding it difficult to repay the debt, they should contact a debt counsellor who will work with the consumer and the credit provider to try and reach an agreement on how the debt should be repaid.
+This allows the consumer to pay back the money through an agreed legal process, rather than wait until there are more serious consequences - like being called to court or having their goods repossessed.
+(See pg 786: Debt counselling)